1916 uprising in Hilla

-The 1916 uprising in Hilla or the Akif incident was an Arab uprising against the Ottomans in Iraq in 1916.
+The 1916 uprising in Hilla or the Akif incident was an Arab uprising against the Ottoman Empire in 1916.

 Background

 The Ottoman defeat in the Battle of Shaiba in April 1915 had damaged the authority of the Ottomans in the eyes of the Arabs, leading to an uprising in Najaf in May 1915.
 Following their victory, emissaries from Najaf began encouraging an uprising in Hilla.

 Uprising

 The uprising in Hilla took place in November 1916.
 The Ottomans put up a desperate fight in the city but found themselves outnumbered by waves of Bedouin and deserters.
 After the rebels captured the city, the Ottomans sent a punitive force of 4,000-6,000 troops under ‘Ākif Beg.
 On the 11th, Ākif wrote a letter to Hillah, claiming that he needed to cross the city to get to Nasiriyah.
 He asked to meet the prominent people of the city to negotiate with them for permission to cross.
 When the leaders of the city, such as Muhammad ‘Ali al-Qazwini and others, met them, the Ottomans detained them and declared to the inhabitants of the city that if their crossing through the city to Nasiriyah was opposed, they would kill their hostages.